dasch-lab/dasch-lab.github.io/src/docs/bioinformatics.md

 # Overview

-These bioinformatics pipelines can be carried out using scripts and tools described in this project.
+This section specifically hosts bioinformatics pipelines for Data Science.
 Input files for some of these scripts can be specified in the command line; other scripts will need to be altered to fit the given input data.